Email Newsletter Sign-Up

 William Sargent Kendall’s “The Artist’s Wife and Daughters” in the lab for Art Conservation Treatments

 by Oriana Montemurro, Art Conservator In Stones of Venice John Ruskin wrote, “what we want art to do for us is to stay what is fleeting.
 Immortalize the things that have no duration.”
-In large part, that is what has … Continue reading
+In large part, that is … Continue reading

 Posted in In Lab